xitu/gold-miner/article/2021/how-i-got-into-google-without-a-cs-degree.md

 #### Practice explaining your approach

 Once you’ve mastered a topic or problem, don’t forget to practice answering questions in REACTO format.
 Remember coding is not enough.
 Your interviewer is also assessing your ability to communicate and collaborate.
 And this requires just as much practice as the coding portion of your interview.
 So practice discussing your approach before you code.
 Think of examples and edge cases you want to test.
 Discuss space and time complexity.
 And so on.
-For a more detailed guide check out this article.
+For a more detailed guide check out [this article](https://betterprogramming.pub/the-step-by-step-guide-to-answering-a-technical-question-in-a-coding-interview-37928490d4e2).
-[**The Step-by-Step Guide to Answering a Technical Question in a Coding Interview** **Repeat, examples, approach, code, test, and optimization**betterprogramming.pub](https://betterprogramming.pub/the-step-by-step-guide-to-answering-a-technical-question-in-a-coding-interview-37928490d4e2)

 ## The Textbook